Health Care Innovation at UCLA

 UCLA Health is a continuous learning health system.
 We never stop working on improvements to enhance well-being, promote community health and save patients’ lives.
 We invest in our health care workforce by:

 In 2018, thanks to a 5-year grant from the Agency for Healthcare Research and Quality and the Patient-Centered Outcomes Research Institute, we also began establishing a Learning Health Systems Center of Excellence at UCLA.
-Learn more about learning health system innovation.

 UCLA is home to some of the best minds in science, engineering and technology.
 The researchers at the David Geffen School of Medicine and in departments across campus are innovating in countless ways.
 Some projects include:

 To move innovations from the lab into the clinic, UCLA Health and the David Geffen School of Medicine partner to provide faculty innovators with funding and advice.
-Learn more about biomedical innovation.